xlecours/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 PUT and PATCH are not supported for instrument forms.

-Methods for getting/putting data into specific candidates are specified in section 3.
+Methods for getting data from specific candidates are specified in section 3.

 ## 3.0 Candidate API

-The /candidate portion of the API is used for retrieving and modifying candidate data and data attached to a specific candidate or visit such as visits or instrument data.
+The /candidate portion of the API is used for retrieving candidate data and data attached to a specific candidate or visit such as visits or instrument data.
 Portions of this reference a CandidateObject.
 A CandidateObject is a JSON object of the form: